Want to vote by mail? Application deadline is Friday, Oct. 23

 The application for a mail-in ballot can be found on the Texas Secretary of State's website.

-Nueces County Clerk Kara Sands says if you don't think your application will make it to the elections office in time you can email a digital copy, before October 23.
+Nueces County Clerk Kara Sands said if you don't think your application will make it to the elections office in time, you can email a digital copy before October 23.
 That gives you a little more time to mail in the hard copy.

 “If you email us your application that puts a place holder for four business days, so you still have time to get your paper application in the mail to us,” said Sands.